Bounz/HomeGenie-Android-ClientLib/README.md

 HomeGenie-Android-ClientLib
 ===========================

-Android Client Library for HomeGenie Service
+Android Client Library for HomeGenie Service.

 This project is meant to be imported with Eclipse IDE.

 It enables a client application to connect a *HomeGenie* server.